-At night Kelly and I took turns going to bars with our friends, and I started smoking pot and getting in arguments over the Viet Nam war.
-Jersey Shore barflies had nothing on me—I’d been schooled by Princeton peace activists and Ramparts Magazine.
+At night Murphy and I took turns babysitting and joining friends at our favorite watering holes.
+I started smoking pot and argued with everyone over the Viet Nam war.
+Jersey Shore barflies had nothing on me, after all, I’d been schooled by Princeton peace activists and Ramparts Magazine.

 What was happening?
 Eighty percent of primary voters were anti-war.
 We won the battle and I was sure we’d beaten back the war machine.
 The delegates rejected McCarthy and his peace plank, nominated Hubert Humphrey and iced out Democratic activists.